Thibaultfq/virtual-sports/src/index.md

       - home/7.jpg
       - home/8.jpg
       - home/9.jpg
+# Homepage only front matter ------------------------------
+typedJsStrings:
+  - "Virtual Sports are gamified traditional sports."
+  - "Virtual Sports are new competition formats."
+  - "Virtual Sports are opportunities for participation."
+  - "Virtual Sports are physically challenging."
+  - "Virtual Sports are more than exergames."
 ---

 We set out to build a starter project template for [11ty](https://11ty.dev '11ty Static Site Generator') that has [TailwindCSS](https://tailwindcss.com 'TailwindCSS Utility-First CSS Framework') and [Alpine.js](https://github.com/alpinejs/alpine 'Alpine.js : Think of it like Tailwind for JavaScript') baked in.